40+ Fabulous Things to do in NYC with Teens

 7. Intrepid Sea Air & Space Museum

 Teens will also enjoy visiting the Intrepid Sea Air & Space Museum during their stay in New York City.
-This is an amazing museum features an aircraft carrier, submarine, a Concorde plane, and even a space shuttle pavilion.
+This amazing museum features an aircraft carrier, submarine, a Concorde plane, and even a space shuttle pavilion.
 If your teen is a fan of air and space, this is the place to be!

 8. One World Trade Center and the National September 11 Memorial and Museum